Premium Leather Briefcase Backpack

-While there are many sizes for the Jacket models, iPad, 11",12", 13" 15", there is only one Flight Case.
-This leather laptop briefcase is for someone who likes the look of the Flight Jacket but needs a bit more room than these compact designs can provide.
+While there are many sizes for the Jacket models, iPad, 13-inch, 15-inch and 16-inch, there is only one Flight Case.
+This leather hybrid briefcase backpack is for someone who likes the look of the Flight Jacket but needs a bit more room than these compact designs can provide.

 Whether you choose the black or distressed, vintage brown, the design has a much more substantial handle than their compact brothers.
 The optional backpack straps are also much wider.
 The brief includes the padded shoulder pad as part of the package.
 This is an option on the Flight Jacket.

 Lastly, the Flight Case has a Large Pouch option which adds storage capacity.
 Both the brief and Flight Jackets are convertible into fully functional leather backpacks.
 While we agree that each doesn't fit any definition of what a leather backpack traditionally looks like, over 70% of customers who order either model, order the backpack strap option.

 Both the Flight Case and the Flight Jacket are extraordinary laptop cases.
 The handmade leather briefcase just happens to be an excellent case whether you are carrying a laptop or not.
 If you have any questions about which one is best for you, give us a call at 760 729 0620 between the hours of 10am and 4pm PST and we will be happy to help.

 Will this case fit my 16-inch MacBook Pro laptop?